marvinsiefke/osm-tile-proxy/README.md

 pepper-osmproxy is a smart and lightweight proxy with caching for OpenStreetMap tile servers.

 ## Usage
 This script runs even on shared hosting environments.
-It does not have any specific requirements other than needing a newer PHP version.
+It does not have any specific requirements other than needing a newer PHP version with curl.
 The rewrite rules in the .htaccess file adapt the typical URL schema for tile servers on this proxy: https://proxy.domain.com/{z}/{x}/{y}.png

 ## Features
 - Simple file caching